 I have always had a soft spot for the Centre Pompidou building designed by architects Richard Rogers, Renzo Paino and Gianfranco Franchini.
 The rawness of the building with all the services showing in the outside in fun colours I feel has stayed modern in appearance.
 Many people feel this building it is out of place in Paris, but for me this is what makes it special.

-For our last night we finished the day at another amazing restaurant JaJa’s which was superb.
-We were all sad to say goodbye to Paris and our little flat.
+For our last night we finished the day at another amazing restaurant JaJa’s which was superb and afterwards we were all sad to say goodbye to Paris and our little flat.
 A special time together that we will treasure forever.

 My must do’s in Paris!